Implementing the Final Repair & Capitalization and Disposition Regulations

-The IRS and Treasury issued final regulations in 2013 providing new rules for the capitalization of expenditures relating to tangible property.
-These regulations develop a general framework to distinguish capital expenditures from deductible supplies, repairs, maintenance and costs incurred for tangible property.
+Treasury issued final regulations in 2013 providing new rules for the capitalization of expenditures relating to tangible property.
+These regulations establish a general framework to distinguish capital expenditures from deductible supplies, repairs, maintenance expenses and costs incurred for tangible property.
 Final companion regulations dealing with dispositions of tangible property were promulgated in 2014.
-In tandem, these regulation projects impose significant compliance burdens upon business taxpayers, but also provide many tax opportunities.
+In tandem, these regulations impose significant compliance burdens but also provide many tax opportunities.

-The new capitalization regulations are lengthy and provide multiple examples to illustrate the analytical structures required to determine whether certain costs are currently deductible or are required to be capitalized and depreciated.
+The new capitalization regulations are lengthy and provide examples to illustrate the analysis required to determine whether certain costs are currently deductible or are required to be capitalized and depreciated.
 They contain both favorable and unfavorable rules from a taxpayer’s perspective.

 Summary of the Repair and Capitalization Rules

 Materials and Supplies.
 Items acquired with a cost of up to $200 can be categorized as a material and supply and deducted under special rules.
-This is an increase from the $100 level established under Proposed and Temporary Regulations, but considerably less than the $500 or $1,000 limits suggested by commenters.
-The amounts expended for materials and supplies are deductible in the year of payment if they are “incidental” – i.e., where no record of consumption is maintained and there is no physical count at the beginning and end of year due to administrative burden.
-However the items are deductible in the year of use or consumption where the materials and supplies are “non-incidental” and where such records are kept.
+This is an increase from the $100 level established under Proposed and Temporary Regulations, but considerably less than the $500 or $1,000 limits suggested by commentators.
+The amounts expended for materials and supplies are deductible in the year of payment if they are “incidental” – i.e., where no record of consumption is maintained nor are they subject to physical count at the beginning and end of year due to administrative burden.
+However the items are deductible in the year of use or consumption where the materials and supplies are “nonincidental” and where such records are kept.
 However, even non-incidental materials and supplies may be deductible in the year of payment where the taxpayer elects to apply the de minimis rule (discussed below).

 Special rules apply to rotable, temporary and emergency spare parts.
 These amounts are generally not deductible until disposition of the assets, which may be many years after their purchase.
 The regulations permit an election to capitalize and depreciate these spare parts.
-This can provide a faster write-off of the costs of these items than under the general disposition rule.
+This can provide a faster writeoff costs of these items then under the general disposition rule.
 Alternatively, the taxpayer can utilize an Optional Method to account for these costs.

 Acquisition Costs.
-Costs to acquire tangible property must normally be capitalized into their depreciable cost.
+Costs to acquire tangible property must normally be capitalized into the depreciable cost.
 These include costs incurred in the process of investigating or otherwise pursuing the acquisition.
-However, under a special rule, these types of investigatory costs do not have to be capitalized when related to the acquisition of real property, unless they are among a specific list of items defined as “Inherently Facilitative”.
-This creates a different capitalization rule for real estate and personal property.
+However, under a special rule, these types of investigatory costs do not have to be capitalized when related to the acquisition of real property, unless they are among a specific list of items defined as “Inherently Facilitative.”
+This creates different capitalization rules for real estate and personal property.
 Where both real property and personal property are acquired in the same transaction, an allocation of such costs must be made.